-The Health Occupation programs provide a variety of courses to prepare you for high-demand entry-level health care occupations including Nurse Aide I, Nurse Aide II, Dialysis, Phlebotomy, and Pharmacy Technician.
+The Health Occupation programs provide a variety of courses to prepare you for high-demand entry-level health care occupations including Nurse Aide I, Nurse Aide II, Dialysis, Phlebotomy, Pharmacy Technician, and Medication Aide.

 Dialysis, Nurse Aide (Levels I and II), and Phlebotomy courses require an application.
 Applications are available on campus in Room B-105, or can be downloaded here: